icelab/til/content/ops/creating-storing-ssl-certificates.md

 You can view the files with the commands `cat server.csr` and `cat server.key`

-To save this information for future use we now recommend making a new 1Password secure note named in the following format:
+Here at Icelab we recommend saving this information in a new 1Password secure note named with the following format:

 ```
 [domain-name.com] SSL CSR